Drone Technology — Uses and Applications

 High-tech drones come with obstacle detection and collision avoidance technology in order to ensure safety.
 These sensors thoroughly scan the surrounding environment, while SLAM technology and software algorithms produce the scanned images into a 3D map.

 Drones can fly smoothly because of the gyroscope stabilization technology embedded in them.
 In addition, the gyroscope also provides important navigational data to the central flight controller.

 The IMU is a technology that can detect the current acceleration rate using one or more accelerometers.
 It does so by detecting changes in various rotational attributes using the gyroscope.

 Motors and propellers

-These are technologies which enable the drone to move into the air and hover, or fly in any direction.
+These are technologies that enable the drone to move into the air and hover or fly in any direction.
 They let the drone either hover or fly based on the data received from the flight controller and electronic speed controllers.